datagouv/hydra/README.md

 *Related to resources:*
 - `GET` on `/api/resources/{resource_id}` to get a resource in the DB "catalog" table from its `resource_id`
+- `GET` on `/api/resources/stats` to get aggregate statistics about resources (counts and breakdown by catalog `status`)
-- `GET` on `/api/resources/stats` to get statistics about resources (counts, statuses, CORS coverage for external resources)
+- `GET` on `/api/resources/stats/cors` to get CORS coverage statistics for external resources (URLs not on data.gouv.fr)
 - `POST` on `/api/resources` to receive a resource creation event from a source.
 It will create a new resource in the DB "catalog" table and mark it as priority for next crawling
 - `PUT` on `/api/resources/{resource_id}` to update a resource in the DB "catalog" table
 - `DELETE` on `/api/resources/{resource_id}` to delete a resource in the DB "catalog" table